Rivian R1T

-The Rivian R1T is a mid-size electric light duty luxury pickup truck produced by the American company Rivian.
-The first production R1T rolled off the assembly line in Illinois and was delivered to a customer in September 2021.
-The official EPA range for the Rivian R1T is 314 miles (505 km).
+The Rivian R1T is a battery electric mid-size light duty luxury pickup truck produced by the American company Rivian.
+The first production R1T was manufactured in Illinois on September 28, 2021, and was delivered to a customer.
+The official EPA range for the Rivian R1T (MY 2022–2024) ranges from 255-420 miles, depending on drivetrain, battery pack capacity and wheel size.